kizu/bemto/README.md

 ### Elements

 “Element” is a accessory element of the block.
 You can read on the concept of the elements in the [bem methodology](http://bem.github.com/bem-method/pages/beginning/beginning.en.html#Element), or in the [great article by Nicolas Gallagher](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/) (see the “Structured class names” part).
-Elements often are written using the block's name plus element's name with some separator (often `__` or `-`) inbetween.
+Elements often are written using the block's name plus element's name with some separator (often `__` or `-`) in-between.

 Bemto gives a convenient way to declare the elements: just use the `e` mixin inside any block context: